gcs278/enhancements/enhancements/installer/aws-lb-subnet-selection.md

         subnetsConfig:
         - id: subnet-0fcf8e0392f0910d2
           roles:
-          - Cluster
+          - ClusterNode
         - id: subnet-0fcf8e0392f0910d3
           roles:
-          - Cluster
+          - ClusterNode
     [...]
     ```
-2. The OpenShift Installer installs the cluster into the VPC where the Cluster-role subnets exist, but does not
+2. The OpenShift Installer installs the cluster into the VPC where the ClusterNode subnets exist, but does not
    configure any specific subnets for the `default` IngressController or `cluster` Ingress Config manifests.
 3. When the `default` IngressController is created, the load balancer will automatically map to the appropriately
    tagged subnets in the VPC (see [AWS Subnet Discovery](#aws-subnet-discovery) for how subnets are discovered).

-#### Specifying Dedicated IngressController-role Subnets During Installation with a BYO VPC Workflow
+#### Specifying Dedicated Load Balancer Subnets During Installation with a BYO VPC Workflow

-Specifying dedicated IngressController subnets enables cluster admins to isolate
+Specifying dedicated IngressControllerLB or ControlPlaneLB subnets enables cluster admins to isolate
-IngressController subnets from the node subnets (i.e. Cluster-role subnets):
+their load balancer subnets from the node subnets (i.e. ClusterNode subnets).
+Additionally, the
+IngressControllerLB and ControlPlaneLB subnets can also be isolated from each other:

 1. Cluster admin creates an install-config with `platform.aws.subnetsConfig`, specifying
+   each subnet to have a single role (`IngressControllerLB`, `ControlPlaneExternalLB`, `ControlPlaneInternalLB`
+   or `ClusterNode`) in the `platform.aws.subnetsConfig.roles` field:
+    ```yaml
+    apiVersion: v1
+    baseDomain: devcluster.openshift.com
+    metadata:
+      name: my-cluster
+    [...]
+    platform:
+      aws:
+        region: us-east-2
+        subnetsConfig:
+        - id: subnet-0fcf8e0392f0910d4 # Private / AZ us-east-1a
+          roles:
+          - ClusterNode
+        - id: subnet-0fcf8e0392f0910d5 # Public / AZ us-east-1a
+          roles:
+          - IngressControllerLB
+        - id: subnet-0fcf8e0392f0910d6 # Public / AZ us-east-1a
+          roles:
+          - ControlPlaneExternalLB
+        - id: subnet-0fcf8e0392f0910d7 # Private / AZ us-east-1a
+          roles:
+          - ControlPlaneInternalLB
+        lbType: NLB
+    [...]
+    ```
+2. The OpenShift Installer populates the both the `default` IngressController and the `cluster` Ingress Config
+   manifests with the IngressControllerLB subnets and installs the cluster into the existing VPC.
+3. The `default` IngressController is configured with the dedicated subnet(s), and user-created
+   IngressControllers created on Day 2 will also default to using the dedicated subnets.

+#### Specifying Dedicated ControlPlaneLB Subnets During Installation with a BYO VPC Workflow

+Specifying dedicated ControlPlaneExternalLB and ControlPlaneInternalLB subnets enables cluster admins to isolate
+the ControlPlaneLB subnets from the node subnets (i.e. ClusterNode subnets):

+1. Cluster admin creates an install-config with `platform.aws.subnetsConfig`, specifying
-   each subnet to have either the `IngressController` or `Cluster` role in `platform.aws.subnetsConfig.roles`, but
+   each subnet to have either the `ControlPlaneExternalLB` or `ClusterNode` role in `platform.aws.subnetsConfig.roles`, but
    not both:
     ```yaml
     apiVersion: v1